-Sheridan requires all students to conduct themselves ethically, complete work honestly and submit work that is their own.
+All students are expected to conduct themselves ethically, complete work honestly, and submit work that is their own.
 Breaches of academic integrity are taken seriously.

 Academic Integrity is "a commitment, even in the face of adversity, to six fundamental values: honesty, trust, fairness, respect, responsibility and courage" (ICAI, The fundamental values of academic integrity, 2nd ed., 2014).

 Academic integrity is fundamental to Sheridan's reputation.
 When awarded a degree, diploma or certificate by Sheridan, it represents all of the hard work, dedication, commitment and integrity students have put into their work.
 Furthermore, completing work with integrity ensures that students are well-prepared for success in their careers and ready to be ethical and contributing members of society.